 - Be a friendly professional.
 Avoid voices such as squeaky toy, surfer dude, or gangsta rapper in business settings.

 - Lose “like”.
 Don’t be a member of the “like” generation when dealing with clients, especially upper-level execs.
-Blogger Robert Brustein describes it best as the “repetitive, ritualistic use of the word “like.””
+Blogger Robert Brustein describes it best as the “repetitive, ritualistic use of the word ‘like.'”
 Here are some examples, “So I’m like seriously dude?” or “She’s like totally into Toby Keith.”
 That’s the opposite of professional communication!

 In written communication, make sure you’re using proper grammar and spelling.
 For a quick guide to commonly misused and abused words and phrases, see my blog post from earlier this year, titled “How to Avoid the Wrath of a Grammar Nazi”.